kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 ```

-If you already implemented this method, you can use the *url* argument to differentiate which URL-scheme that is responsible for the method getting invoked.
+If you already implemented this method, you can use the *url* argument to differentiate which URL scheme that is responsible for the method getting invoked.

 In this example the *url* parameter would be:
 *mo.dyna.TSMobileAnalyticsIntegration:{panelist\_identifier}*